▲ Up

 Laboratory and Testing Results

-Routine testing is typically completed in advance, allowing a planned follow up visit to discuss your results with the provider.
 For testing not ordered prior to your visit, please permit up to two weeks for a return phone call with your results from our staff.
 If results are needed more promptly, please arrange a follow up appointment to discuss accordingly.
 Tests ordered by outside providers but collected at Ashe Family Healthcare will be forwarded to the ordering provider upon receipt of results without review from this office and such results will need to be obtained/discussed with the ordering provider.
-You may receive a bill from any laboratory company used for the purpose of test collection.

 Post Info